Susana (film)

-Susana (Susana, demonio y carne or The Devil and the Flesh) is a 1951 film directed by Luis Buñuel.
+Susana (Spanish: Susana, demonio y carne; also The Devil and the Flesh) is a 1951 film directed by Luis Buñuel.
 It is the story of a girl of questionable mental stability who escapes from incarceration and ends up at a plantation where she disrupts a working family's daily routines and chemistry.
+Susana includes several characterizations, dynamics, and scenes that reflect Buñuel's frequent mockery of Christian religiosity.

 Plot

-Susana is full of the unique touches of Buñuel's surrealism.
-The heroine, Susana (Rosita Quintana), is a beautiful inmate of a reformatory.
+Susana, is a beautiful inmate of a reformatory.
 When first seen, Susana is thrown into a solitary cell with bats and rats for misbehaving and the correction officer says Imagine, she's been here two years and is worse than ever!.
-In her cell, she asks for God's help, facing a shadow of the cross formed by the window bars from where a spider crawls away.
-She manages to pull the bars across the window away from the rotting walls and escapes into the rainy night.
+In her cell, she asks for God's help, facing a shadow of the cross formed by the window bars across which a spider crawls away.
+She manages to pull the bars across the window away from the rotting walls and escapes into the stormy night.

-She ends up at a ranch who gives her shelter after she gives an invented history.
-She soon entices the men, who become obsessed with possessing her and end up fighting over her: Jesús, the ranch foreman; Alberto, the family's teenage son; and Guadalupe, Alberto's father, "a God-fearing man and the faithful husband of the beautiful, patient Dona Carmen".
+Ending up at a ranch, she is offered shelter after she gives an invented history.
+She soon entices the men, who become obsessed with possessing her and end up fighting over her: Jesús, the ranch foreman; Alberto, the family's teenage son; and Guadalupe, Alberto's father, "a God-fearing man and the faithful husband of the beautiful, patient Dona Carmen."